 Organisations that subscribe to Disability News Service (DNS) can use its stories on their websites or blogs or in their magazines or newsletters, or to brief colleagues or clients about what disabled people are saying about the key issues affecting their lives.

-The service supplies a minimum of 20 disability-related news stories a month (and on average more than 30) to subscribers.
+Those subscribing receive a minimum of 20 disability-related news stories a month (and on average more than 30).

-DNS focuses on issues such as discrimination equality, independent living, benefits, poverty, activism and campaigning and human rights, but also covers employment, transport, education, housing, crime, and arts, culture and sport.
+DNS focuses on issues such as discrimination, equality, independent living, benefits, poverty, human rights, activism and campaigning, and also covers employment, transport, education, housing, crime, and arts, culture and sport.

-All of the news stories are researched and written by John Pring and are sent out to subscribers every Thursday lunchtime.
-They are then uploaded onto the DNS website after 5pm the same day, giving subscribers the opportunity to post the stories first if they want to do so.
+The news stories are researched and written by John Pring – and occasionally by disabled freelance journalists – and are sent out to subscribers every Thursday lunchtime.
+They are then uploaded onto the DNS website after 5pm the same day, giving organisations the chance to post the stories first on their own sites.

 If you would like to contact John Pring to discuss a possible subscription, you can do so by email, phone, or text message: